tdaylan/pcat/docs/index.rst

 ``curvpopl``       Spectral curvature of the l:math:`^{th}` population ``expopopl``       Spectral cutoff energy of the l:math:`^{th}` population

 In order to reduce inter-process communication, PCAT writes its internal state to the disc before child processes are spawned and after individual workers have finished their tasks.
-These states are python pickle objects and can also be found in ``$PCAT_DATA_PATH/outp/rtag/gdatinit.p`` and ``$PCAT_DATA_PATH/outp/rtag/gdatmodiXXXX.p``.
+These intermediate files, in the form of python pickle objects, are temporarily written to the output folder, but deleted before the run ends.

 Diagnostics